Definition

 How to use it

-- Use the same balance sheet date as your enterprise value inputs.
+- Use the same balance-sheet date as the enterprise value, share count, and trading-multiple inputs.

 Common mistakes